Bacon, egg and cheese sandwich

+A bacon, egg, and cheese sandwich (BEC), also known as a baconeggandcheese, is a breakfast sandwich made with bacon, eggs (most often fried or scrambled), cheese and bread.
+It is popular in the United States and Canada.

+Description

-A bacon, egg and cheese sandwich is a breakfast sandwich popular in the United States and Canada.
-It is made with bacon, eggs (typically fried or scrambled), cheese and bread, which may be buttered and toasted.
-Many similar sandwiches exist, substituting alternate meat products for the bacon or using different varieties of cheese or bread.
+A bacon, egg, and cheese sandwich is a sandwich made with bacon, eggs (usually fried or scrambled), cheese, and bread, which may be buttered and toasted.
+The sandwich, usually eaten for breakfast is popular in the United States and Canada.
+It is particularly culturally significant in New York City, where it is typically served on a kaiser roll.

+It is sometimes abbreviated as BEC in the U.S.

 Variations

+Many similar sandwiches exist, substituting alternative meat products for the bacon, or using different varieties of cheese or bread.

 A typical sandwich with these ingredients has about 20 grams of fat and 350 kcal of food energy.
 A version has been adapted to make a low-carbohydrate meal.
 In the United States, the bacon egg and cheese sandwich has also been modified into a prepackaged food product as a Hot Pocket (170 kcal and 7 grams of fat) and a Lean Pocket (150 kcal and 4.5 grams of fat).